April 1, 2025

 Ready to take Descript for a test drive?

-How do you post a YouTube video for the first time?
+How do you post a video on YouTube for the first time?

-To post a YouTube video for the first time, sign in to your YouTube account, click on the camera icon (on web) or plus button (on mobile), and select "Upload video."
-Follow the prompts to select your video file, add details, and publish.
+To post a video on YouTube for the first time, sign in to your YouTube account, click on the camera icon (on web) or plus button (on mobile), and select "Upload video."
+Follow the prompts to select your video file, add details like title and description, choose visibility settings (public, unlisted, or private), and publish.

-How do I upload a post to YouTube?
+How do I upload a video to YouTube?

 Is it free to post videos on YouTube?